mlnrt/himalayan-database-neo4j-import-tool/README.md

 ### 3. Install and Configure Neo4j Desktop
 Please follow the detailed instruction in [this README file](docs/NEOJ_SETUP.md)
 ### 4. Run the DVC Pipeline
-Please follow the [DVC installation instructions](https://dvc.org/doc/install/windows) to install DVC by yourself.
+Please first follow the [DVC installation instructions](https://dvc.org/doc/install/windows) to install DVC by yourself.
 #### The DVC Pipeline DAG
 The DVC Pipeline DAG performs the following actions:
 1. pre-processes the peaks data coming from the Nepal Himal Peak Profile website